benji7425/discord-bot-role-assigner/README.md

 <!--features-->
 - Toggle permissions for a role on and off
 - Simple command for user to join and leave permitted roles
-- Confirmation message indicating successful role addition
+- Configure an invite to attach a specific role to a new member when they use that invite
 <!--/features-->

 ## Invite

 By inviting this bot to your server you agree to the [terms and conditions](#privacy-statement) laid out in the privacy section of this document.
-If you agree, invite to your server with [this link](https://discordapp.com/oauth2/authorize?client_id=341303774838652928&scope=bot&permissions=0x10004c00).
+If you agree, invite to your server with [this link](https://discordapp.com/oauth2/authorize?client_id=341303774838652928&scope=bot&permissions=0x10004c20).

 ## Setup